RevsRev/Pacman/README.md

 TO USE

 Ensure everything inside the first Pacman folder is in the same directory on your PC.
-Then run the Pacman.py file (I have been doing this from the command line).
+Also ensure you have the pyglet module installed (pip install is the easiest way to get it if not).
+Finally, manually change the high scores directory in the pacman.py and scoring.py game modules (since I have not yet changed the paths to relative paths, annoying I know!)